Dominick-Simone/Portfolio/README.md

 # This is my Portfolio

-This project was created with React, TailwindCSS, and AWS SES
+This project was created with React, TailwindCSS, and AWS SES.

+Deployed with AWS Amplify